RoadieHQ/marketing-site/content/docs/tech-insights/add-check/index.md

 description: Add new check.
 ---

-After navigating to Tech Insights→ Checks page and clicking ‘Add check’ button, you’ll be asked to describe your Check as below:
+After navigating to Tech Insights → Checks page and clicking ‘Add check’ button, you’ll be asked to describe your Check as below:

 ### About